Wisdom Teeth

 The recovery is a week of inconvenience for a lifetime of relief.
 The wisdom tooth that was causing problems will never cause problems again, because it's sitting in a surgical tray somewhere, smaller than you imagined, and your mouth has already started forgetting it was ever there.

-At UrgentCare Dental, the post-extraction check-up makes sure everything's healing as expected.
+At UrgentCare Dental, the post-extraction check-up makes sure everything's healing as it should.
 By the time that appointment comes around, most people are already feeling the quiet satisfaction of having dealt with something they'd been putting off.
-The recovery wasn't fun, but it was predictable, manageable, and completely worth it.

 Your jaw heals.
 Your mouth settles.
 And the wisdom tooth becomes a story you tell people: "it was honestly fine, I just ate a lot of soup."